 - Express appreciation to those who extend courtesies to you along the way.

-Philmont will assist with transportation arrangements that result from a family emergency (death or serious illness) that occurs during an expedition and requires a participant to return home, or if a participant must return home for medical reasons.
-Participants will be required to reimburse Philmont for any transportation services provided, including transportation to a required airport.
+Philmont will assist with transportation arrangements that result from a family emergency (death or serious illness) that occurs during an expedition and required a participant to return home, or if a participant must return home for medical reasons.
+Participants will be required to reimburse Philmont for any transportations services provided, including transportation to a required airport.